agenkit/GHost/setup/basic.md

 ### Nexus directories

 > [!Important]
-> The GHost spec however a local directory (default below: `/cfg` ),
+> The GHost spec expects a local directory (default below: `/cfg` ),
 > wherein to  **centralize**, **externalize**, and **version** all config files in a **`git` repository**.
-> Files are then symlinked to their proper directory.
+> Files are then linked to their proper directory.
 > The whole `cfg` structure is synchronized with `rsync` to `/fs` for portability and backup.

 1. Create the following root-level `/cfg` directory structure.